-Ecometrica is passionate about clear, correct and transparent environmental information that helps businesses meet their sustainability challenges, reduce costs and increase overall performance.
+Ecometrica is passionate about clear, correct and transparent business information that helps organisations meet their sustainability goals, reduce costs and increase overall performance.
 In the spirit of transparency, here are the key highlights from our 2017 Annual Report.

 Every year, Ecometrica completes a full corporate sustainability assessment of all its emissions-producing activities, from all three GHG Protocol scopes, using the Ecometrica Platform.
 Below are the highlights of our 2017 assessment.